procitec/sphinx-rst-table/tests/doc_test/doc_role_references/index.rst

 Referenzen
 ==========

-This table should be references by :ref:`id1`
-The content should be also referable with :tbl:row:`ROW_1`
+This table should be references by :tbl:tbl:`This is a table title` The content should be also referable with :tbl:row:`ROW_1`